daac-tools/find-simdoc/README.md

 $ cargo run --release -p find-simdoc --bin jaccard -- --help
 ```

-If you want to find similar sentences in `reuters.txt` within search radius `0.1` for tokens of
+If you want to find similar documents in `reuters.txt` within search radius `0.1` for tokens of
 character `5`-grams, run the following command.

 ```
 $ cargo run --release -p find-simdoc --bin jaccard -- -i reuters.txt -r 0.1 -w 5 > result-jaccard.csv
 ```

-Pairs of similar sentences (indicated by line numbers) and their distances are reported.
+Pairs of similar documents (indicated by line numbers) and their distances are reported.

 ```
 $ head result-jaccard.csv